Last updated 18 April 2022

 Another vaccine made using genetic engineering is the human papillomavirus (HPV) vaccine.
 Two types of HPV vaccine are available—one provides protection against two strains of HPV, the other four—but both are made in the same way: for each strain, a single viral protein is isolated.
 When these proteins are expressed, virus-like particles (VLPs) are created.
 These VLPs contain no genetic material from the viruses and can’t cause illness, but prompt an immune response that provides future protection against HPV.

-Conjugate vaccines are somewhat similar to recombinant vaccines: they’re made using a combination of two different components.
+Conjugate vaccines are somewhat similar to recombinant vaccines: they’re made using two different components.
 Conjugate vaccines, however, are made using pieces from the coats of bacteria.
 These coats are chemically linked to a carrier protein, and the combination is used as a vaccine.
-Conjugate vaccines are used to create a more powerful, combined immune response: typically the “piece” of bacteria being presented would not generate a strong immune response on its own, while the carrier protein would.
+Conjugate vaccines are used to create a more powerful, combined immune response: typically the “piece” of bacteria presented would not generate a strong immune response on its own, while the carrier protein would.
 The piece of bacteria can’t cause illness, but combined with a carrier protein, it can generate immunity against future infection.
-The vaccines currently in use for children against pneumococcal bacterial infections are made using this technique.
+The vaccines currently used for children against pneumococcal bacterial infections are made using this technique.

 Researchers continue to develop new vaccine types and improve current approaches.
-For more information about experimental vaccines and delivery techniques, see our article The Future of Immunization.
+For more information about experimental vaccines and delivery techniques, see our article .

 - Plotkin, S.A., Mortimer, E. Vaccines.
 New York: Harper Perennial; 1988.